tanya-ivanova/Softuni-Library/README.md

 You can login with email and password.

+After you login, you are taken to the Home page.

 The Login page is accesible for all types of users of the App (guests, registered users, admin).

+## Logout

+Every logged in user can logout of the App by pressing the Logout button in the header.

 ## All books page

-In the All books page all added books in the App are displayed.
+In All books page all added books in the App are displayed.
 Every book is displayed with image, title, author, genre, and detials button.

 The All books page has pagination.
 On each page only 6 books are displayed (or fewer than 6 if the total number of books in the App is less than 6).
 You are shown the current page and the total number of pages.
+With Next and Prev you can browse through the pages.

 The All books page is accesible for all types of users of the App (guests, registered users, admin).

 ## Details page

 The Details page displays the details about a certain book.
-The details displayed are: image, title, author, link to other books by the same author, genre, year, summary, likes, comments.
+The details displayed are: image, title, author, link to other books by the same author, genre, year, summary, likes, comments, edit and delete buttons only for the owner of the book and admin.

 ### Link to other books by the same author